Aerial Survey & LiDAR

 - Preparation of Land Use maps

-High resolution digital aerial cameras coupled to airborne LiDAR systems allow imagery to be captured with LiDAR simultaneously, minimising aerial survey project cost.
+High resolution digital aerial cameras coupled to airborne LiDAR systems allow imagery to be captured with LiDAR simultaneously, minimising project costs.

 Several of AAM's digital aerial cameras allow the infrared spectrum to be captured in addition to conventional visible light, benefiting applications for environmental, agricultural and forestry purposes.

-Contact AAM to learn how aerial imagery and aerial photogrammetry can help your organisation or project.
+Contact AAM to learn how aerial survey and LiDAR, aerial imagery and aerial photogrammetry or airborne thermal infrared and UV imagery can help your organisation or project.

 Airborne LiDAR (Light Detection And Ranging) involves mounting a laser scanner in an aircraft that measures the height of discrete points in the landscape below the aircraft.
 This technology can capture hundreds of square kilometres in a single day.
-By measuring 10-80 points per square metre a detailed digital model of the landscape can be created.
-The accuracy of the point measurements allows the models created to be used in any planning, design, and decision making processes.
+Well crafted project design by AAM specialists enables the accuracy of the terrain data sets to be confirmed prior to their critical application on planning and design projects.

-We introduced LiDAR technology to our clients back in 1998, and continue to lead the field with state-of-the-art sensors deployed with professional expertise and experience.
+We introduced topographic LiDAR technology to our clients back in 1998.
+We continue to offer the latest generation sensors deployed with professional expertise and experience.

 More about LiDAR